feiyuez/Wumpus-World/README.md

 # Wumpus-World
-This is an AI intro class project -- the implemention of a Knowledge-based Wumpus World AI agent using Java.
+This is an AI intro class project at UC Irvine -- the implemention of a Knowledge-based Wumpus World AI agent using Java.
 ## Introduction
 > The Wumpus World is a cave consisting of rooms connected by passageways.
    Lurking somewhere in the cave is the terrible Wumpus, a beast that eats